wjakubowicz/ZenTabs/README.md

 - **Close Duplicate Tabs**: Identify and close duplicate tabs.
 - **Download as HTML**: Download the list of URLs as an HTML file with clickable links.

+## Settings
+- **Dark Mode Toggle**: Switch between light and dark themes to suit your preference.
+- **Localization Support**: Choose your preferred language and currency formats for an improved user experience.

 ## Installation

 1. Clone the repository: